 - Michael Emerson

-Currently, he teaches Bible at SAR High School, an Orthodox day school in Riverdale, NY.
-Additionally, he works as a consultant for the iCenter, a Chicago based non-profit organization focused on improving Israel education in America.
-He is also working as a research assistant for Eran Tamir of Brandeis University, analyzing the working conditions and induction practices of new teachers in urban public, Catholic, and Jewish day schools.
+Michael is a graduate of Columbia University (’09) and completed his rabbinic ordination from Yeshiva University’s RIETS in 2014.
+He is an alumnus of the Wexner Graduate Fellowship.
+Currently, he is in his fourth year teaching at SAR High School, an Orthodox day school in Riverdale, NY.
+Michael has also been an educator at Drisha and the Wexner Service Corps.
+He has worked as a consultant for the iCenter, a Chicago based non-profit organization focused on improving Israel education in America, and as a research assistant for Eran Tamir of Brandeis University, analyzing the working conditions and induction practices of new teachers in urban public, Catholic, and Jewish day schools.

 Michael lives in Forest Hills, Queens with his wife Adina Bitton and their daughter.

 Rabbi Jeni Friedman is a doctoral student in Education and Jewish Studies at NYU where she is a Wexner Graduate Fellow/Davidson Scholar and a Jim Joseph Fellow.
 Jeni works with the LOMED project at the Jewish Education Project where she consults on Congregational Education for synagogues in the New York area.
 For the past five years Jeni was a rabbi at Temple Beth Sholom, Roslyn Heights, NY.
 She chairs the Advisory Board to the Nahum Goldmann Fellowship for the Memorial Foundation for Jewish Culture.
 Jeni holds a B.A. in Jewish Studies (Rabbinic Literature) and English Literature (Creative Writing) from the American Jewish University and Rabbinic Ordination and an M.A. in Midrash from the Jewish Theological Seminary of America.
 She currently resides in Brooklyn.